Interregnum (England): Life during the Interregnum

-After the Parliamentarian victory in the Civil War, the Puritan views of the majority of Parliament and its supporters began to be imposed on the rest of the country.
+After the Parliamentarian victory in the English Civil War, the Puritan views of the majority of Parliament and its supporters began to be imposed on the rest of the country.
 The Puritans advocated an austere lifestyle and restricted what they saw as the excesses of the previous regime.
 Most prominently, holidays such as Christmas and Easter were suppressed.
 Pastimes such as the theatre and gambling were also banned.
 However, some forms of art that were thought to be "virtuous", such as opera, were encouraged.
-These changes are often credited to Oliver Cromwell, though they were introduced by the Commonwealth Parliament; and Cromwell, when he came to power, was a liberalising influence.
+These changes are often credited to Cromwell, though they were introduced by the Commonwealth Parliament.

 Jews in England

-Rabbi Menasseh Ben Israel met Oliver Cromwell in 1655 in order to discuss the admission of Jews into England.Cromwell did not agree to all the rights that Ben Israel requested, but the opening of Jewish synagogues and burial grounds was tolerated under Cromwell's Protectorate.
-The Jewish faith was still not practised openly in England, since Cromwell's move had been controversial and many in England were still hostile toward Jews.
+Rabbi Menasseh Ben Israel met Cromwell in 1655 to discuss the admission of Jews into England.
+Cromwell did not agree to all the rights that Ben Israel requested, but the opening of Jewish synagogues and burial grounds was tolerated under Cromwell's Protectorate.
+Judaism was still not practised openly in England, since Cromwell's move had been controversial and many in England were still hostile toward Jews.
 Life for Jews in England improved in that they could no longer be prosecuted if caught worshipping, yet discrimination continued.

 Radicals vs conservatives

-Parliament had, to a large degree, encouraged the radical political groups which emerged when the usual social controls broke down during the English Civil War.
+Parliament had, to a large degree, encouraged the radical political groups which emerged when the usual social controls broke down during the civil war.
 It had also unwittingly established a new political force when it set up the New Model Army.
 Not surprisingly, all these groups had their own hopes for the new Commonwealth.

 Levellers

-Led by John Lilburne, Levellers drew their main support from London and the Army.
-In the Agreement of the People, 1649, they asked for a more representative and accountable parliament, to meet every two years; a reform of law so it would be available to and fair to all; and religious toleration.
+Led by John Lilburne, Levellers drew their main support from London and the New Model Army.
+In the 1649 An Agreement of the People, they asked for a more representative and accountable Parliament, to meet every two years; a reform of law so it would be available to and fair to all; and religious toleration.
 They wanted a more democratic society, although their proposed franchise did not extend to women or to the lowest orders of society.

-Levellers saw the Rump as little better than the monarchy it had replaced, and they showed their displeasure in demonstrations, pamphlets and mutinies.
-While their numbers did not pose a serious threat to the government, they scared the Rump into action and a Treasons Act was passed against them in 1649.
+Levellers saw the Rump Parliament as little better than the monarchy it had replaced, and they showed their displeasure in demonstrations, pamphlets and mutinies.
+While their numbers did not pose a serious threat to the government, they scared the Rump Parliament into action, and a Treasons Act was passed against them in 1649.